History of St. Catharine College

 A Rich Past Ignites A Bright Future

 St. Catharine College has come a long way since the Kentucky Sisters of St. Dominic established the first school in a converted still house in 1823.
-Some of the most exciting changes are unfolding on the campus right now, as we continue to grow and expand our facilities and degree offerings to meet the changing needs of our community.
+Some of the most exciting changes are unfolding on the campus right now.
 It’s a great time to be a part of St. Catharine!

 Following the school’s initial establishment, the sisters in 1839 obtained a charter to grant educational degrees.
 The school grew and became an important part of the region.
 Then, tragically, in 1904, a disastrous fire brought down the academy’s building.
 Far from discouraged, the sisters immediately decided to rebuild on a site adjacent to Bardstown Road, near what is now US Route 150.
 The motherhouse standing on the campus today is this structure, rebuilt to continue the work begun nearly a century before.
 A statue and plaque mark the location of the original building, a site resplendent with a field of daffodils each spring.

 In 1920, the state amended the school’s charter to give it authority to found colleges and grant collegiate degrees.
 Over time, the academy became a normal school established to provide teacher education.
 This institution was the immediate forerunner of today’s St. Catharine College, which was formally founded in 1931.

 The College was originally governed by the Officers of the Congregation of Dominican Sisters and the presiding Mother General served as the College President.
 In 1957, Sister Jean Marie Callahan, O.P., who was not an officer of the Congregation, became College President.
 Twelve years later, a Board of Directors was appointed, consisting of both members of the religious congregation and members of the local community.
 Though St. Catharine incorporated as a separate, independent entity in 1978, the Dominican Sisters continue to retain certain powers regarding presidential appointments and the College’s mission.